-Before making payment, please make sure you meet all the Home Office/UK Visas and Immigration (UKVI) criteria for Tier 4 leave of entry, as all deposits and full payments are non-refundable.
+Before making payment, please make sure you meet all the Home Office/UK Visas and Immigration (UKVI) visa criteria, as all deposits and full payments are non-refundable.

 If you request to transfer your booking to a later date, you can carry your deposit or full payment forward for a maximum of two years from the start date of your original course.

 Please be aware that course fees increase each year.

 Chief Mate and Officer of the Watch courses

 You will need to pay a deposit of £1,000 at the time of booking.
 The deposit is non-refundable unless we close the course and are unable to offer you a suitable alternative.

 If your course starts in September or May you must pay the full balance no later than six working weeks before your start date.
 If your course starts in January you must pay the full balance no later than eight working weeks before your start date.

 You will need to pay the course fees in full at the time of booking.

 You must pay the full balance no later than eight working weeks before the start date of your course.
 If, when you arrive at College, we identify additional short course requirements you must pay for these in full at the time of booking.

 Before we can issue you with your Confirmation of Acceptance to Study (CAS), you will need to pay your fees in full.
 We only accept non-cash payment methods, such as a banker’s draft, a bank transfer or a payment by credit/debit card that is registered in your own name.